 If a Property Seizure Order is issued and the sheriff is going to seize your personal property, has seized your personal property or has seized property you dispute you owe, you should get

-A garnishee order allows Revenue NSW to garnish your wages or bank accounts.
+A garnishee order allows Revenue NSW to take money from your wages or bank accounts.
 This means that Revenue NSW can take a part of your wages to pay the amount you owe.
 Revenue NSW can also take money from your bank account.

 If Revenue NSW garnishes your wages or bank account, you should get

 An Examination Notice requires you to provide details about your financial circumstances to Revenue NSW.
 If you fail to provide your financial details on the Examination Notice, Revenue NSW can issue an Order for Examination.
 An Order for Examination is an order that you attend a Local Court where a representative of Revenue NSW will ask you questions about your financial situation.

-If you are served with an Examination Summons and do not attend court, a warrant can be issued for your arrest.
-If you are served with an Examination Summons you should get
+If you are served with an Examination Notice and do not attend court, a warrant can be issued for your arrest.
+If you are served with an Examination Notice you should get

-If you own land in NSW, Revenue NSW can register a charge on your land.
+If you own land in NSW, Revenue NSW can register an interest (charge) on your land.
 A charge on your land means that you cannot sell your land without paying the debt owed to Revenue NSW.

 If Revenue NSW has registered a charge on your land, you should get